zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 .. note::
           - errorCode: error code.
 0 means no error, greater than 0 means there is an error.

-          - errorDesc: error description. null means no error, otherwise there is an error
+          - errorDesc: error description.
+Null means no error, otherwise there is an error.

           - result: returns the result.

-For the response data structure is fixed, for convenience, the response data in the subsequent description refers to the attribute of the result.
+Because the response data structure is fixed, the response data in the subsequent description refers to the attribute of the result.

 Usage